 Int(ensity) outlier plot: The proportion of LaMas which have outlying peak areas

-RT outlier plot: The proportion of LaMas which have outlier RTs
+RT outlier plot: The proportion of LaMas which have outlying RTs

-Height outlier plot: The proportion of LaMas which have outlier heights
+Height outlier plot: The proportion of LaMas which have outlying heights

-FWHM outlier plot: The proportion of LaMas which have outlier full-width-half-maximums
+FWHM outlier plot: The proportion of LaMas which have outlying full-width-half-maximums

-TF outlier plot: The proportion of LaMas which have outlier tailing-factors
+TF outlier plot: The proportion of LaMas which have outlying tailing-factors

-SN outlier plot: The proportion of LaMas which have outlier signal-to-noise ratios
+SN outlier plot: The proportion of LaMas which have outlying signal-to-noise ratios

-DataPoints outlier plot: The proportion of LaMas which have outlier data points / peak
+DataPoints outlier plot: The proportion of LaMas which have outlying data points / peak

-Noise outlier plot: The proportion of LaMas which have outlier noise values
+Noise outlier plot: The proportion of LaMas which have outlying noise values

 Figure 5.
 Example of a status plot where some of the samples (big greenish line in the middle) appear to systematically be of worse quality than the rest due to their retained color despite introduction of new injections for comparisons.
 There are also indications of samples being re-evaluated as more normal (lighter line turning darker towards the right).

-On the right-hand side of you will see a tab-box containing line plots (see Fig. 6 below).
+On the right-hand side of you will see a box containing line plots (see Fig. 6 below).
 These plots represent injection-level data, evaluating top-level information from each injection and displaying them together with the respective soft and hard limits (if added; see above).
 The x-axis shows the injection sequence with the metric value on the y-axis.
 The plot thus shows how the injection-level metric changes over the batch injection sequences in the experiment.
 If an injection is below the orange line the sample has transgressed the soft limit, and if it’s below the red line as well it has transgressed the hard limit as well.

 The various line plots available for evaluation are: